MSU-NatSci/DomainAccessibilityAudit/README.md

 ## To start it
 - Install Docker and docker-compose if needed.
-- Edit a `.env` file at the root of this folder (next to the README), with the following line ending with your admin password.
+- Edit a `.env` file at the root of this folder (next to the README), with the following line ending with your admin password:
   ```
   ADMIN_PASSWORD=
   ```